What You Need to Know About Forensic Science Technician

 |State||Annual Mean Salary|

-What Tools & Technology do Forensic Science Technicians Use?
+Tools & Technologies Used by Forensic Science Technicians

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Forensic Science Technicians: